Refresh the website and get the latest version of the labs and slides! We are constantly making improvements.

 tidyverse

-way:To grab (or “pull” out) the year
+way:To grab a vector version (or “pull” out) the year

 column the tidyverse